 |AOS : 0032:32 AEST||LOS : 0037:05||

-Apollo 11 came up over our horizon right on time, 32 minutes after midnight, for our first pass, the crew busy settling down getting ready for the pass over America and a bit of television.
-The second orbit was too far north for us to see the spacecraft.
+Apollo 11 came up over our horizon right on time, 32 minutes after our midnight, for our first pass.
+The crew were busy getting ready for the pass over America with a bit of television through Goldstone.

-The second orbit over Carnarvon was the big moment for the Capcom at Houston to tell the astronauts they were to go ahead for the lunar burn.
+The second orbit over Carnarvon at 0147 AEST was the big moment for the Capcom at Houston to tell the astronauts they were to go ahead for the lunar burn.